BOCK-AI/BAVT/README.md

 ### Instructions to use `rgb_cam.py`:

+Firstly, run this command, which makes sure you clone the repo into the right folder.

 1.  **Clone the Repository**
     Clone the `RGB-Camera` branch of this repository and navigate into the `BAVT` directory.
 Run these commands in your terminal or command prompt: